 You do not qualify for Medicare if you are incarcerated when you reach the minimum age requirement.
 However, you may learn about applying for Medicare benefits after being released.
 If you were enrolled prior to incarceration, then you will remain eligible for Medicare but the coverage will not pay for your medical care while detained, as that is the responsibility of the correctional facility.

 It is crucial that you understand that Medicare eligibility can change over time.
-Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will meet it the next.
-For example, those who younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
-However, if you qualify for Medicare based on age, then you will not lose your eligibility.
+Just because you meet Medicare benefits eligibility one year does not necessarily mean that you will be eligible the next year.
+For example, those who are younger than the minimum age requirement have different qualifications and could lose Medicare benefits if those qualifications are no longer met, such as after a recovery from an illness or disability.
+However, if you qualify for Medicare based on age, then you likely will not lose your eligibility.

 In addition to meeting Medicare eligibility for enrollment, applicants should determine if they qualify for premium-free coverage.
 Knowing who is eligible for Medicare for free is beneficial for those on a fixed income and in need of medical coverage.
-Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA of Railroad Retirement Board.
+Seniors may qualify for Medicare Part A premium-free if they collect or are eligible to collect certain benefits from the SSA or Railroad Retirement Board.
 Former Medicare-covered government employees and their spouses may also be eligible for premium-free coverage.
-However, most petitioners are eligible for Medicare Part A premium-free because they or their spouse have earned enough work credits from paying Medicare taxes while employed.
+However, most petitioners who are eligible for Medicare Part A premium-free coverage are eligible because they or their spouse have earned enough work credits from paying Medicare taxes while employed.

-As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will be a fee.
+As long as you meet all other Medicare eligibility criteria, you may be able to obtain Medicare Part A even if you did not pay enough in taxes, but there will probably be a fee.
 If you are not eligible for Medicare Part A premium-free because you did not earn enough work credits, then your premium amount for Medicare coverage will depend on the number of work credits you did earn.
 Download our guide to find out more about coverage.